Our woman wood carving tutorial offers a few challenges to help raise your carving game.

 Check the back to ensure symmetry between the shoulders and the back of the arms (photo 43).

-Round the arms as needed, to avoid sharp edges and a boxy look (photos 40-42).
+Round the arms as needed, to avoid sharp edges and a boxy look (photos 40-42) on your woman wood carving.

 Use a small V-cut to start the eyes on each side of the nose.
 Cut straight back into the head (photo 44), and cut down from the top (perpendicular) to create the eye socket (easier to see in photo 49).